 35.3.2.1 General

 In order to prevent duplication of information, an AP of an AP MLD shall not include a Reduced Neighbor Report element or a Multiple BSSID element or another Basic variant Multi-Link element in the Per-STA Profile subelement of the Basic variant Multi-Link element for a reported AP.

+The Basic variant Multi-Link element when carried in the Neighbor Report element shall not include Link Info field.

 9.4.2.45 Multiple BSSID element